Renater/SIPMediaDeploy/packer/README.md

 Other variables must be set in order to create the image: the ID of the image, the ID of the flavor and Id of the network.

-These information can be found either using the Openstack command Line or directly from the dashboard.
+These information can be found either using the Openstack command line or directly from the dashboard.

-In order to launch a packer commands, the file containing the variables must be sourced.
+In order to launch packer commands, the file containing the variables must be sourced.